-1) the analysis of a solution of zinc, requiring analytical results and a written report
+- 1) the analysis of a solution of zinc, requiring analytical results and a written report - 2) the analysis of Fe and organic compounds contained in spinach using UV-Vis and chromatography techniques

-2) the analysis of Fe and organic compounds contained in spinach using UV-Vis and chromatography techniques Practical results and understanding to be assessed in the form of written reports.
+Practical results and understanding to be assessed in the form of written reports.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Individual and group feedback on laboratory work provided during laboratory sessions.

 Individual marked laboratory reports returned to students.